 - Identify the proposed alternative procedure.

-- If possible, include an example of the proposed label(s).
+- Also if possible, include an example of the proposed label(s).

-As you can see after reading this article, there’s a lot that goes into making a nutritional label.
+As you can see after reading this article, there’s a lot that goes into making nutrition labels.
 The more research you do now will help and prepare you down the road when complying with FDA regulations.
-Below are some great resources you can use to determine what guidelines you need to follow, how to get nutritional statements, what exemptions your company can get and much more.
+However, below are some great resources you can use to determine what guidelines you need to follow, how to get nutritional statements, what exemptions your company can get, and much more.
 You can also speak with one of our knowledgeable customer service reps for further guidance.